david-crow/cs-5201/notes.md

 **Example**

-1. Let `V` be the set of all pairs of real numbers (`R^2`) and the scalars, the real numbers (`R`), and let `+` be defined as the sum of two vectors is: the vector whose components are the usual sum of the operands and scalar multiplication is the usual multiplication.
+1. Let `V` be the set of all pairs of real numbers (`R^2`) and let the scalars be real numbers (`R`), and let `+` be defined as the sum of two vectors whose components are the usual sum of the operands and scalar multiplication is the usual multiplication.
 This is a vector space.
 2. `V` is the set of all continuous functions on `[0, 1]`.
 This is a vector space.
 3. Let `V` be the set of all matrices `A_{mn}` of real entries... this is a vector space.
 4. Let `V = Z^+`, scalars are reals.
 This is not a vector space.